Skip to content

 Needles, Trigger Points and Pain

-First, the needle used is the same size as needles used for acupuncture, so they are very tiny in diameter.
+First, the needle used is a thin needle, the same as needles used for acupuncture, so they are very tiny in diameter.
 Most patients do not feel them penetrate the skin.

-Third, these trigger points and the pain they cause will create movement impairments that eventually cause other problems in the body.
+Third, these myofascial trigger points and the pain they cause will create movement impairments that eventually cause other problems in the body like muscle tension, nervous system upregulation, myofasical pain and pelvic floor dysfunction.

 Dry Needling Techniques

-Dry needling is a technique used to treat dysfunctions in skeletal muscle, fascia, and connective tissue.
-It reduces or eliminates persistent pain and restores body structure and function leading to improved activity and participation.
+Dry needling is a technique used to treat pelvic floor dysfunction and dysfunctions in skeletal muscle, fascia, and connective tissue.
+It reduces or eliminates myofascial pain, increasing blood flow, restoring body structure and function leading to improved activity and participation.
 A healthy muscle feels very little discomfort with insertion of this needle.
-However if the muscle is sensitive and has active trigger points within it, the subject will feel a sensation like a muscle cramp, also called a twitch response.
-This twitch response is what causes a neurological reflex to occur, and helps to restore normal muscle function.
+However, if the muscle is sensitive and has active trigger points within it, the subject will feel a sensation like a muscle cramp, also called a twitch response.
+This twitch response is what causes a neurological reflex to occur, and helps to restore normal muscle function and calm the nervous system.

 Dry Needling Paired with Physical Therapy

 In addition to physical therapy, dry needling can help with a variety of pain problems.
 My experience has been that if pain arises from a muscular source, dry needling can help calm the muscle trigger point and allow better movement for exercise.
 It is important that you have a good evaluation to determine if the true cause of your pain is indeed related to the nervous, muscular or fascial system.
-I have found that chronic pain conditions respond very well to treatment with dry needling.
-It is also very helpful in more acute issues like pain associated with running, cycling, cross fit and weight training.
-It can be helpful in many conditions such as migraine headaches, neck and back pain, Fibromyalgia, chronic pelvic pain, Sciatica, TMJ and muscle strain.
+I have found that chronic pelvic pain dysfunction responds very well to treatment with dry needling.
+It is also helpful in more acute issues like the pain associated with running, cycling, cross fit and weight training.
+It can be helpful in many conditions such as scar tissue, migraine headaches, neck and back pain, Fibromyalgia, chronic pelvic pain, Sciatica, TMJ and muscle strain.
+Dry Needling the pelvic floor has been very successful to combine with other physical therapy.

 Dry Needling Side Effects